imagineLife/next-big-site/markdown/scrum/a-checklist.md

 ### Empiricism

-We "Know" about our work by what we do and what we experience, rather than intuition or rationalism
+We "Know" about our work by what we do and what we experience, rather than by our intuition or by rationalism.

 ### Minimizing Waste

-Scrum has events that can help identify waste, and removing this waste keeps the team and work effort lean
+Scrum has events that can help identify waste, and removing this waste keeps the team and the work lean.

 ### Integrate Incremental Releases

-Small iterations of value take priority over quarterly goals, annual themes, and longer-term guessing
+Small iterations of value take priority over quarterly goals, annual themes, and longer-term guessing.

 ### Transparency

-gives insigth for important decisions
+gives insight for important decisions.
-The Product Backlog and the current work being done are visible
+The "Product Backlog" and the current work being done are visible to all.

 ### Inspection

+Allow for output, particularly an increment (_see below_), to be looked at by stakeholders outside of the details of the work implementation.
-enables regular adaptation and happens on a regular basis
+Inspection enables regular adaptation when inspection happens on a regular cadence.
-Scrum artifacts present the work to be done as well as the current work
+Scrum artifacts (_see below_) present the work to be done, as well as the current work.

 ### Adaptation